ComradDoge/DogeEU4/README.md

 - Max attrition reduced from 20% to 10%.
 - Taking high autonomy provinces from the enemy is slightly ever cheaper.
 - Administrative Efficiency from technology increased from 10% to 12.5%.
+- Forcelimit amount in the game reduce, to better reflect the reduced amount of manpower in the game.

 <br/>